broesamle/clip_8/README.md

 + The source code of the `Clip_8` interpreter (especially `*.js` files), the related page generators (especially `*.py`), and other portions of the distribution not explicitly licensed otherwise, are licensed under the GNU GENERAL PUBLIC LICENSE -- see the `LICENSE-GPL` file in this directory for details.

 + Demos and graphics (especially `*.svg`, `*.pdf`, `*.jpg`, `*.png` files) are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) -- see `LICENSE-CC-BY-NC-SA` file in this directory for details.

++ The graphical language reference in the `refsheet-svg` and `tests` directories is explicitly excluded from the above creative commons license statement.
+You may use them as they are published by the author for reference and testing purposes.
+Please contact the author before redistribution and/or modification.